 A home in Shanghai’s prime areas costs US$19,400 per square metre or US$1,800 per square foot, from a survey at the end of 2011.
 In Beijing, the same type of property in a prime area costs an average of US$17,400 per square meter or US$1,600 per square foot.

-Fears of a property bubble have led the Chinese government to limiting multiple home purchases in the last 2 years, raising interest rates and hiking bank reserve requirements.
+Fears of a property bubble have led the Chinese government to limit multiple home purchases in the last 2 years, rising interest rates and hiking bank reserve requirements.
 However, despite these cooling measures, the country’s home prices are still far from a reasonable level, and the country’s property developers, have enjoyed rising sales and an increase in their market value this year.